codingwithtim73/cwt-ckeditor5-builder/README.md

-# CKEditor 5 Sample Project
+# A CKEditor 5 Build with all non-premium features

 ## Setup instructions